Ising Model from Intertwiners: Abstract

 \section{Abstract}

 Spin networks appear in a number of areas, for instance in lattice gauge theories and in quantum gravity.
 They describe the contraction of intertwiners according to the underlying network.
-We show that a certain generating function of intertwiner contractions leads to the partition function of the 2d Ising model.
+We show how a certain generating function of intertwiner contractions for arbitrary networks, when restricted to a square lattice is exactly related to the high temperature expansion of the 2d Ising model partition function with constant couplings.
 This implies that the intertwiner model possesses a second order phase transition, thus leading to a continuum limit with propagating degrees of freedom.